sethyuan/orca-plugin-template/plugin-docs/types/orca.md

 > **BlockShell**: (`props`) => `Element`

-Core component for block rendering with common UI elements
+Core component for block rendering with common UI elements.
+It provides the standard block structure including the handle, folding caret, tags, and back-references.

 ###### Parameters